SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Ablation Studies

-\textbf{Navigation Behavior Visualization.} As shown in Fig.~\ref{fig:visual-1} and Fig.~\ref{fig:pic-fin-visual}, we provide a qualitative comparison between SpatialFly and the baseline BS on a representative language-guided target search task.
+As shown in Fig.~\ref{fig:visual-1} and Fig.~\ref{fig:pic-fin-visual}, we provide a qualitative comparison between SpatialFly and the baseline BS on a representative language-guided target search task.
 The instruction requires the UAV to locate a target vehicle parked on a narrow street in a waterfront urban environment.

 From the first-person perspective (Fig.~\ref{fig:visual-1}), BS can recognize some salient semantic cues in the scene, such as the waterfront area, but its subsequent viewpoint progression and waypoint prediction are not sufficiently stable.
 As a result, it fails to continuously focus on the target-related region and eventually misses the goal.
 In contrast, SpatialFly shows more stable target-oriented behavior.
 It gradually adjusts its search toward the street area between buildings and finally succeeds in locating the target.